parse-community/Parse-SDK-iOS-OSX/README.md

    ```
    Run `carthage update`, and you should now have the latest version of Parse SDK in your Carthage folder.

-   This will also compile the ParseTwitterUtils as well as ParseFacebookUtilsV4 frameworks.
+   This will also compile the ParseTwitterUtils, ParseFacebookUtilsV4 as well as ParseUI frameworks.

  - **Compiling for yourself**